Wild Bill Hickman: Latter Day Saint

-Utah colonization and Native genocide
+Utah colonization and conflict

 In the spring of 1848, Hickman moved to an encampment in Iowa called Council Bluffs where he performed what he would later call "my first act of violence under the rule of Brigham Young" in tracking down and killing a Native American who had threatened the prophet.

 The Latter-day Saints traveled westward through Native territory, where Hickman claims to have committed several other murders against Native Americans he and his co-religionists happened across before finally arriving in Salt Lake City in 1849 where he started a homestead ten miles south of the city proper.

 Early the following year, in 1850, tensions in Utah Valley between Mormon colonists and the native Timpanogos people had been increasing.
 Ultimately the murder of a native man led to the Timpanogos taking Mormon cattle as an informal weregild.
 In response to this insult, the Mormon militia was raised, and Hickman joined them in what would come to be known as the Provo River Massacre.
-During the course of violence, Hickman records killing the chief of the band, Old Elk, whose head he removed with his Bowie Knife and which he brought back to Fort Utah and hung from the walls.
+During the course of violence, Hickman records killing the chief of the band, Old Elk, whose head he removed with his Bowie knife and which he brought back to Fort Utah and hung from the walls.
 The massacre ultimately killed around 50 Timpanogos men and the surviving women and children were taken and sold as slaves to church members.